scottferg/goat/README.md

 Routes can have universally configured middleware that will execute on each request, or an interceptor that will only fire on specific requests.

-You can find details documentation here: http://godoc.org/github.com/scottferg/goat
+You can find detailed documentation here: http://godoc.org/github.com/scottferg/goat

 # Basic usage